Elective Opportunities

 This elective will acquaint students with the principles and practice of oncology.
 Each student will serve as an advanced clinical clerk on one of three inpatient units.
 The student is expected to attend the weekly outpatient clinics, daily rounds with the attending physician as well as two weekly conferences: Oncology Grand Rounds and the Translational Research Conference.
 Other disease-oriented conferences should be attended as appropriate.
 Appropriate readings are recommended.
 Availability/Duration: All year; ½ quarter; visiting medical students must follow JHUSOM quarter dates Prerequisite(s): Core Clerkship in Medicine

-Advanced Clerkship In Pediatric Oncology
+Advanced Clerkship in Pediatric Oncology

 Advanced Laboratory Research